alexburnley/LineBender/README.txt

 Other Install Notes: None

 Controls:
-c - swaps between a first person stereographic camera (Display 1 and Display 2 for each eye) q - Decrease IDP e - Increase IDP
+c - swaps between a first person stereographic camera (Display 1 and Display 2 for each eye) and a 3rd person camera q - Decrease IDP e - Increase IDP